Kuttesch/SysInfo/README.md

 ## Bugs

 Currently, there is only a bug that I am aware of.
 The script does not work on Linux or MacOS.
-This is because the script uses the `psutil` library, which is not available on Linux or MacOS.
-I am working on a solution to this problem.
+I am currently working on a solution to this problem.

 ## Contributing